ychong4/ychong4.github.io/Activity 2/LSTM/BTCPricePrediction.md

 </br>

+In this dataset, we have data for 1-minute interval from 8/17/2017 04:00:00 up to 09/01/2024 03:00:00.

 ## Section 1.
 Data Transformation

-The original dataset is in 1-minute interbal.
+The original dataset is in 1-minute interval.
 We created 5min, hourly, daily, weekly, and monthly datasets.

 </br>
 The dataset length is shown below: